Suicide Risk and Severe Psychiatric Symptoms in Lyme Disease

 After one month of intravenous ceftriaxone therapy, the patient experienced improvement in mental status and resolution of suicidal ideation (Banerjee 2013).

 Dr. Brian Fallon described two similar cases in a 1995 report.
 One patient experienced severe suicidal thoughts and intrusive violent imagery, while another demonstrated violent and assaultive behavior.
-Both patients improved following combined antibiotic and psychiatric treatment.

-Case Report: Homicide, Assault, and Suicide
+Case Report: Violence, Substance Abuse, and Suicide

-Like many Lyme disease patients, the individual experienced a delay in diagnosis and treatment.
-Early Lyme disease testing can sometimes be negative, contributing to delays in recognition of infection.
+Like many Lyme disease patients, the individual experienced delayed diagnosis and treatment.

-The patient’s illness progressed with increasing neurological and psychiatric symptoms.
 “Further disease progression contributed to him feeling desperate as a result of multiple late-stage symptoms,” wrote Bransfield and colleagues.

 “More effective diagnosis and treatment and attention to substance abuse potential in these patients may help prevent some cases of addictive disorders, substance abuse, and death.”